kevin218/Eureka/docs/source/contribute.md

 ## Page information

-Here you will find information on how to contribute to Eureka!
-Which includes the importance of [testing](#Testing-Eureka!) as well as some [GitHub basics](#GitHub-Basics)
+Here you will find information on how to contribute to Eureka! which includes the importance of testing as well as some GitHub basics.

 ## Testing Eureka!

-As of 2/23/2022, Eureka has working unit tests for NIRCam (S3-S5) and NIRSpec (S2-S5).
-Currently, the end-to-end test for each instrument only performs least-squares fitting on the bare transit model for NIRCam and NIRSpec, to test the minimum viable functionality.
-Test data for MIRI and NIRISS has not yet been created, so these instruments will not have unit tests until further in the future.
+As of 5/10/2022, Eureka has working end-to-end tests for NIRCam (S3-S6), NIRSpec (S2-S5), MIRI (S2-S6), and HST/WFC3 (S3).
+Test data NIRISS has not yet been created, so this instrument will not have unit tests until further in the future.
 Future testing will test the functionality of different fitting methods and different systematics models. **It is required for all contributors of Eureka! to run these tests locally before opening a pull request with their new code**.
 By running the tests locally, the contributor will be able to see whether the functionality of the main code is still intact.
 This requirement is common in software development teams and is meant to encourage smooth collaboration by helping track small bugs or changes that affect the basic functionality of the code so that colleagues won't have to.

 For these tests, the `pytest` package (<a href="https://docs.pytest.org/en/6.2.x/getting-started.html" target="_blank"> link </a>) will be used.
-Once installed, the user submitting a pull request may navigate to the tests folder in Eureka! (`eureka/tests`) and run the following command:
+Once installed, the user submitting a pull request may navigate to the tests folder in Eureka! (`tests`) and run the following command:
 ```bash
 pytest